 Now, for e.g., let’s check Common and Inventory and click Next.
 Click Install.
 Upon finishing the software installation the selected Content Packages have begun downloading.
 This can take a while.

-Before installing the packages the system asks for our Product Key we received when we downloaded or purchased the software.
+Before installing the packages the system asks for the Product Key we received when we downloaded or purchased the software.
 Type it into this field and click on the Online Activation button.
-After the succesful activation Aximmetry’s own Package Installer application starts and installs the packages we chose.
-Now the common library is done, so we can move to processing Inventory.
+After the successful activation, Aximmetry’s own Package Installer application starts and installs the packages we chose.
+Now the common library is done, so we can move to process Inventory.

 The software installation is complete, we can click Finish.

 Let’s see how we can install further Content Packages.
-These packages can be various kinds: they can contain complete virtual sets, texture collections, shaders, visuals etc. There are stock packages that can be purchased from Aximmetry, but we also can assemble our own packages and share them with others.
+These packages can be of various kinds: they can contain complete virtual sets, texture collections, shaders, visuals, etc. There are stock packages that can be purchased from Aximmetry, but we also can assemble our own packages and share them with others.

 Now, for example, suppose that after all of this we want to install the Demo Sets package we didn’t choose during the software installation.
 I’ve already downloaded it from the website, it’s in my Downloads folder.
 The file has the “xpack” extension.
 The simplest way is to double-click the file.
 The Aximmetry Installer app starts automatically and loads the package file.

-Usually we simply click INSTALL right away, thus installing everything contained in the package.
-But now let’s take a closer look on what setting we have here.
+Usually, we simply click INSTALL right away, thus installing everything contained in the package.
+But now let’s take a closer look at what setting we have here.
 The Contents section lists the main files that represent the content itself.
-Usually these are compounds that can contain complete virtual sets, visuals, effects etc. Also entire folders can appear here.
-In this particular case we have these virtual sets here: a News Room set, a Sports Studio set and so on.
+Usually, these are compounds that can contain complete virtual sets, visuals, effects, etc. Also, entire folders can appear here.
+In this particular case, we have these virtual sets here: a News Room set, a Sports Studio set, and so on.
 By clicking them we can see their thumbnails.

 We choose to install some of them only.
 For e.g. if I don’t need News Room, I can uncheck all contents related to News Room.

-A compound can have lots of dependecies, meaning that the compound refers to textures, models, shaders etc. These additional files are also packed into the package, and we have a list of them here in the Dependencies section.
+A compound can have lots of dependencies, meaning that the compound refers to textures, models, shaders, etc. These additional files are also packed into the package, and we have a list of them here in the Dependencies section.